ChainAI-Org/full-stack-template/README.md

 -   **Purpose**: Ensures `JWT_SECRET` exists in `.env` for web container environments, generating one if absent.
 -   **Trigger**: Runs via `npm run webcontainer`.

-## Contributing

-Open an issue or pull request for contributions.

-## License

-MIT Licensed.